 The distance between Earth and the Kuiper belt (a ring of debris extending between 30 and 50 AU from the Sun, like a soap ring around the bathtub of our solar system) is pretty colossal.

-Each team will push their bed along the race course the old fashioned way – i.e., no engines, jet packs, or other modes of propulsion.
+Now back to the Rolling Slumber Bed Races: Each team will push their bed along the race course the old fashioned way – i.e., no engines, jet packs, or other modes of propulsion.
 Themes are encouraged, and megaphones, whistles, and other implements of distraction are a-okay.
 The costumes are required.